bahmutov/slides-now/README.md

     bower install
     npm install

-Open *dist/index.html* in a browser
+Open *dist/index.html* in a browser, use local file, not http server due to caching (or use new port every time).

 ## Timer bar